-The draft Craven Local Plan covers the area of Craven that falls outside the Yorkshire Dales National

-Park.
-It sets out likely future requirements and preferred locations for housing and employment up area covered in the plan.
+The draft Craven Local Plan covers the area of Craven that falls outside the Yorkshire Dales National Park.
+It sets out likely future requirements and preferred locations for housing and employment up to the year 2030.
+The draft plan has been tailor-made to suit the area and its communities.
+Last year, Craven District Council organised a series of drop-in meetings with residents, businesses and organisations in the area covered in the plan.
 The Council asked for information and views about possible sites for development.
 This feedback gathered during these meetings has helped shape the current draft of the Local Plan.